Landport Inter Activ is the fresh new name for Landport Community Centre situated right in the heart of Portsmouth in the Charles Dickens Ward.

 Enable Ability is committed to delivering local services in line with the mission of LCCA for the people of Portsmouth, in particular those living within the Charles Dickens Ward of the city, and to provide solutions to help address social isolation in the area.

-The location is designed for people with disabilities including wheelchair-accessible toilet facilities.
+The location is designed for people with disabilities including wheelchair-accessible toilet facilities and welcomes Guide Dogs and their owners.

 Landport Inter Activ currently provides the following services: